h2oai/h2o-3/h2o-docs/src/product/tutorials/datascience/DataScienceH2O-Dev.md

 - **Min\_rows**: Specify the minimum number of observations for a leaf (`nodesize` in R).
 The default value is 10.

-- **Nbins**: Specify the number of bins for the histogram.
+- **Nbins**: (Numerical/real/int only) Specify the number of bins for the histogram to build, then split at the best point.
 The default value is 20.

+- **Nbins_cats**: (Categorical/enums only) Specify the number of bins for the histogram to build, then split at the best point.
+Higher values can lead to more overfitting.
+The default is 100.

-- **r2_stopping**: Specify a threshold for the coefficient of determination (r^2) metric value.
+- **R2_stopping**: Specify a threshold for the coefficient of determination (r^2) metric value.
 When this threshold is met or exceeded, H2O stops making trees.
+The default value is 0.999999.

 - **Mtries**: Specify the columns to randomly select at each level.
 To use the square root of the columns, enter `-1`.
 The default value is -1.